 I'm reluctant to put too much focus on this index for various reasons, but they are essentially captured in Briefing.com's Big Picture comment on this economic indicator.

 This [the ISM Manufacturing Index] is a highly overrated index.
 It is merely a survey of purchasing managers.
 It is a diffusion index, which means that it reflects the number of people saying conditions are better compared to the number saying conditions are worse.
 It does not weight for size of the firm, or for the degree of better/worse.
 It can therefore underestimate conditions if there is a great deal of strength in a few firms.
 The data have thus not been either a good forecasting tool or a good read on current conditions during this business cycle.
 It must be recognized that the index is not hard data of any kind, but simply a survey that provides broad indications of trends.

 The chart below shows the Manufacturing Composite series, which stretches back to 1948.
 I've highlighted the eleven recessions during this time frame and highlighted the index value the month before the recession starts.

-For a diffusion index, the latest reading of 51.3 indicates weak expansion.
+For a diffusion index, the latest reading of 55.3 indicates moderate expansion.
 What sort of correlation does that have with the months before the start of recessions?
-Here are the eleven data points for the months before recessions arranged in numeric order with the latest data pointed inserted in the sequence (highlighted in red) is higher than the level prior to ten of the eleven.
+Here are the eleven data points for the months before recessions arranged in numeric order.
+The latest data pointed (highlighted in red) is higher than the level prior to ten of the eleven.

 To reiterate the Briefing.com assessment: "The data have thus not been either a good forecasting tool or a good read on current conditions during this business cycle."
 The ISM reports nevertheless offer an interesting sidebar to the ongoing economic debate.